latorreandrea/mole-catching/README.md

 list of errors:
 - Initial attempts to create a function that recognized if the user clicked on the image of the right mole resulted, except for the first click, to increase the score while decreasing attempts.
 - At every restart of the game the showMole interval did not work properly
+- The sound music don't play when the game is loading

 list of solutions:
 - To get around the problem I have diversified the function that recognizes whether or not we have hit the mole by rewarding or punishing us in a consistent way for each case: